nerovanity/miniRT_42/README.md

 ## Credits

-Developed by [nerovanity](https://github.com/nerovanity) [Essoufi-oussama](https://github.com/Essoufi-oussama) as part of the 42 School curriculum.
+Developed by [nerovanity](https://github.com/nerovanity) and [Essoufi-oussama](https://github.com/Essoufi-oussama) as part of the 42 School curriculum.